India–Myanmar–Thailand Trilateral Highway: Kalewa-Yagyi section

 During Myanmar President U. Htin Kyaw's state visit to India in August 2016, an MoU was signed with the Government of India under which the latter will fund the construction of 69 bridges, including approach roads in the Tamu-Kyigone-Kalewa section (149.70 km) of the highway, and also upgrade the Kalewa-Yagyi section (120.74 km).
 India provided funding for the renovation of 73 bridges along the route in Myanmar that were originally built during World War II.
 India and Myanmar signed an agreement to speed up construction of the highway on 29 August 2016.
 Prabir De, coordinator of the ASEAN-India Centre at the Research and Information System for Developing Countries, stated in November 2017 that the Border Roads Organisation had completed upgrading the 160 km Tamu-Kalewa-Kalemyo section of the highway in Myanmar at a cost of US$27.28 million.
 In August 2017, the government of India allocated US$256 million for the upgrade of 1360 km highway from Moreh in Manipur through Tamu, Myanmar to Mae Sot in Thailand.
-On 6 September 2017, the National Highway Authority of India awarded a ₹1200 crore construction and maintenance road contract for the Kalewa-Yagyi section in Myanmar to a joint venture of Punj Lloyd and Varaha Infra Ltd. The 120 km stretch will be upgraded to a two-lane road.
+On 6 September 2017, the National Highway Authority of India awarded a ₹1200 crore construction and maintenance road contract for the Kalewa-Yagyi section in Myanmar to a joint venture of Punj Lloyd and Varaha Infra Ltd. The 120 km stretch will be built to a two-lane road.
 The engineering, procurement and construction contract for the project will entirely be funded by the Indian Foreign Ministry.
 On 11 April 2018, Yagyi-Kalewa section was finally awarded to Punj Lloyd, to be completed in 3 years by April 2021 for Rs.1,177 crore in Engineering, procurement, and construction (EPC) mode under a special purpose vehicle, which will be an international standard highway with two-lane in each direction with paved shoulders, entailing 6 truck stops, 20 bus stops and passenger shelters, 1 rest area, strengthening of 4 existing major bridges and 9 existing minor bridges, and construction of 3 new major bridges and 2 new minor bridges.